-I’d never been in a cold room before we moved into this house!
-My unseasoned eyes saw it as nothing more than a suitable place to store my canning, apples, pears, squash, onions and garlic.
+When we moved to our rental home, my delighted eyes saw our cold room it as nothing more than a suitable place to store my canning, apples, pears, squash, onions and garlic.

-This is a photo of that first winter.
-Not bad for a newbie, eh?!
+This is a photo of that first winter:

-Little did I know it was the beginning of a grand adventure!
+Little did I know it was just the beginning!